chasembowers/poker-learn/README.md

 end of each hand and is the difference between the player's stack at the end of the hand and the player stack size at the moment of the action.

-After each round, the player is trained using a fixed amount of features and labels.
+After each iteration, the player is trained using a fixed amount of features and labels.
 The remainder of features and labels from the beginning of the player's career are discarded.
 This is implemented because the expected return of a player's action will change as a player evolves.
 A machine learning regressor is used to approximate a function from the set of stored features to the set of stored labels.
 In order to predict the best action, the player evaluates this